Bob Dylan: 1965–1969: Going electric and motorcycle accident

+From April 30 to May 10, 1965, Dylan played an eight-concert tour in England.
+The tour would be memorialized in Dont Look Back, D. A. Pennebaker's 1967 cinéma vérité presentation.
+The movie opens with an early music video for "Subterranean Homesick Blues" in which Dylan, instead of lipsynching the lyrics, dropped cue cards containing key words to the ground.
+Pennebaker said the sequence was Dylan's idea; it has been imitated in music videos and advertisements.

-In 1965, headlining the Newport Folk Festival, Dylan performed his first electric set since high school with a pickup group featuring Mike Bloomfield on guitar and Al Kooper on organ.
-Dylan had appeared at Newport in 1963 and 1964, but in 1965 met with cheering and booing and left the stage after three songs.
+On July 25, 1965, headlining the Newport Folk Festival, Dylan performed his first electric set since high school with a pickup group featuring Mike Bloomfield on guitar and Al Kooper on organ.
+Dylan had appeared at Newport in 1963 and 1964, but in 1965 he was met with cheering and booing and left the stage after three songs.
 One version has it that the boos were from folk fans whom Dylan had alienated by appearing, unexpectedly, with an electric guitar.
 Murray Lerner, who filmed the performance, said: "I absolutely think that they were booing Dylan going electric."
 An alternative account claims audience members were upset by poor sound and a short set.